Open-Source-Studio-at-ITP/Final-Projects/proposal-template.md

 *List some possible mentors for this project.
 Describe what kinds of help you need (technical, conceptual, outreach, etc.)*

 ## More about you
 *What are your interests and experience?
 Have you contributed to other open source projects?
 What barriers or concerns have kept you from contributing to free and open source software?
-If you have an online portfolio, github account, or other relevant documentation of your work, please include links.*
+If you have an online portfolio, github account, or other relevant documentation of your work, please include links.
+If the project is a collaboration, a section should be included for each collaborator.*

 ## References
 This proposal template was created with material and advice from: